LONDON United Kingdom

 FLIGHT FROM RENNES

-London remains accessible by connection from Rennes with a connection at Paris CDG with Air France.
+London is also accessible by connection from Rennes with a connection via Paris CDG with Air France.

 London has a temperate climate.
 Summers can be hot but without heat waves.
 Winters are relatively cold.

 London, City of surprises

 A lively, cosmopolitan and forward thinking city, London is renowned for the wide range of tourist sites on offer, with something for every taste and every inclination.
 Amongst London’s rich heritage, here are a few not-to-miss sites: the Tower of London, the Palace of Westminster and Big Ben, the London Eye, Piccadilly Circus, Saint Paul’s Cathedral, Buckingham Palace, Trafalgar Square, the Tate Modern, and the British Museum… London also encourages its visitors to take a break in leafy surroundings such as Hyde Park, Regents’ Park, and Saint James’ Park… A real change of scene only 1 hour and 20 minutes’ flight from Rennes.